IamJas6/Login_SignUp_Backend/README.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [License Name] License - see the [LICENSE] Apache License file for details.

 ## Contact